-- This policy shall apply to all persons employed by Grambling State University, to anyone using its facilities under the supervision of institution personnel, to undergraduates, and to graduate students. - Grambling State University may assert ownership in intellectual property of all types (including, but not limited to, any invention, discovery, trade secret, technology, scientific or technological development, and computer software) regardless of whether the property is subject to protection under patent, trademark, copyright, or other laws, except as stipulated in Sections 3, 4, 5, and 6 which will follow. - Grambling State University may assert its interest in intellectual property related to the creator's academic or professional field, regardless of the medium of expression.
-The University shall have ownership of all intellectual property created by persons under the conditions stated below: - (a) if intellectual property is created by an employee within the specific scope of employment; or - (b) if intellectual property is created with the use of institution facilities usually and customarily provided; or - (c) if intellectual property is commissioned by the institution pursuant to a signed contract; or - (d) if intellectual property is created by a person who was hired specifically, or is required as part of his or her job responsibilities, to produce it; or - (e) if intellectual property fits within one of the nine categories of works considered "works for hire" under copyright law1; or
+1. This policy shall apply to all persons employed by Grambling State University, to anyone using its facilities under the supervision of institution personnel, to undergraduates, and to graduate students.

+- 2. Grambling State University may assert ownership in intellectual property of all types (including, but not limited to, any invention, discovery, trade secret, technology, scientific or technological development, and computer software) regardless of whether the property is subject to protection under patent, trademark, copyright, or other laws, except as stipulated in Sections 3, 4, 5, and 6 which will follow. - 3.
+Grambling State University may assert its interest in intellectual property related to the creator's academic or professional field, regardless of the medium of expression.
+The University shall have ownership of all intellectual property created by persons under the conditions stated below: - (a) if intellectual property is created by an employee within the specific scope of employment; or - (b) if intellectual property is created with the use of institution facilities usually and customarily provided; or - (c) if intellectual property is commissioned by the institution pursuant to a signed contract; or - (d) if intellectual property is created by a person who was hired specifically, or is required as part of his or her job responsibilities, to produce it; or - (e) if intellectual property fits within one of the nine categories of works considered -work for hire" under copyright law1; or - (f) if intellectual property results from research supported by federal funds or third-party sponsorship.